Keertilata20/Keertilata20/README.md

 ## 🧬 SYSTEM PHILOSOPHY

 > Security should not rely on trust.
-> It should observe, adapt, and verify continuously.
+> It should observe, adapt and verify continuously.

 ---